Orientation in D.C.

 Orientation progressed as it should and primarily consisted of more interactive instructional type activities.
 Other than lunch at the Pentagon City Café and dinner at a nice place called the Lebanese Tavern the day remained fairly educational.
 After making a few final phone calls, I joined the others at a bar called the sky dome which overlooked the D.C. skyline.
 Quite beautiful.

 The adjectives I would use to describe my mood one day before departure would be calm and curious.
 I believe I have been able to maintain such a state of tranquility because this is a day I have prepared for for quite some time.
 My experience so far has led me to believe the Peace Corps’ 45 years of experience has taught them that a smooth transition is imperative to success.
-This time in Washington has indeed served its purpose.
+This time in

 1 Comments: